yii-starter-kit/yii2-starter-kit/README.md

 ]
 ```
 This component will catch all incoming requests, set proper response HTTP headers (503, "Retry After") and show a maintenance message.
-Additional configuration options can be found in a corresponding class
+Additional configuration options can be found in a corresponding class.

 ### Behaviors
 #### CacheInvalidateBehavior